Language of Assessment

 Formative Assessment: Intended to assess ongoing program/project activity and provide information to improve the project.
 Assessment feedback is short term in duration.

-Indirect Measurements: Opinion surveys, interviews, and other subjective data combined with enrollment analyses, retention rates, graduation rates, employment data, transfer data, and other measures that provide data that can be analyzed as indicators of student learning.
+Indirect Measurements: Opinion surveys, interviews, and other subjective data.
+This may be combined with enrollment analyses, retention rates, graduation rates, employment data, transfer data, etc.

 Institutional Assessment: Assessment of institutional mission and goal statements including student services, financial stability, business and industry training, adult education, as well as academic programs.